Energy Storage

 What role does Haldimand County play in the RFP process?

 All local battery energy storage system (BESS) projects are independent of Haldimand County.
-Driven by the province and the IESO, the County has no direct decision-making authority over which projects are awarded to proceed.
+Driven by the province and the IESO, Haldimand has no direct decision-making authority over which projects are awarded to proceed.

-Projects may agree in writing to adhere to specific criteria developed by the County to strengthen their bid to the province.
-This is the only mechanism of control that the County currently has to help ensure that any projects going ahead meet County standards in terms of public safety, consultation, acceptable visual barriers, land use planning, and monetary contributions.
+Projects may agree in writing to adhere to specific criteria developed by Haldimand County to strengthen their bid to the province.
+This is the only mechanism of control that Haldimand currently has to help ensure that any projects going ahead meet our set standards in terms of public safety, consultation, acceptable visual barriers, land use planning, and monetary contributions.

-However, agreeing to County criteria does not automatically mean a project will be approved by the province, only that they agree to adhere to our conditions should they be selected.
+However, agreeing to criteria set by Haldimand, does not automatically mean a project will be approved by the Province, only that they agree to adhere to our conditions should they be selected.
 Similarly, projects that do not agree to our criteria are not automatically disqualified.
 The advancement of any project is at the sole discretion of the IESO and the province.

-For more details on specific County criteria, see Report CAO-03-2023.
+For more details on specific Haldimand County criteria, see the following Council reports:

 Benefits to the Community